Create a high quality invoice now!Make an Invoice Now

 With both wire transfers and ACH transfers being electronic means of moving money from one location to another, confusing the payment methods with each other is an easy mistake to make.
 Although many minute differences separate the payment types, the following are the major separating features:

-Transfer speed – Wire transfers are almost always same-day.
+- Transfer speed – Wire transfers are almost always same day (unless after 5pm local time).
 ACH deposits, however, can take up to five (5) days to arrive in the recipient’s account.